The House of the Dead (video game): Gameplay

-The House of the Dead is a rail shooter light gun game.
-Players use a light gun (or mouse, in the PC version) to aim and shoot at approaching zombies.
-The characters' pistols use magazines which hold 6 rounds; players reload by shooting away from the screen.
-When a player sustains damage or shoots an innocent, one point of health is removed.
+The House of the Dead is a rail shooter where players use a light gun (or mouse, in the PC version) to aim and shoot at approaching zombies.
+The characters' pistols use magazines which hold six rounds; players reload by shooting away from the screen.
+When a player sustains damage or shoots a civilian, one point of health is removed.
 The continue screen appears when all health is lost.
 If the player runs out of continues, the game is over.
 First-aid packs are available throughout the game which restore one point of health; some can be obtained from rescued hostages, while others are hidden inside certain breakable objects.
 Special items can be found within other breakables, granting a bonus to the player who shoots them.
-The player can earn additional health power-ups at the end of each level based on the number of hostages rescued.
+The player can earn additional health at the end of each level based on the number of hostages rescued.

 Throughout the course of the game, players are faced with numerous situations in which their action (or inaction) will have an effect on the direction of gameplay.
 This is exemplified in the opening stage of the game when a hostage is about to be thrown from the bridge to his death.
 If the player saves the hostage, they will enter the house directly through the front door; however, if the player fails to rescue the hostage, the character is redirected to an underground route through the sewers.
-If the player rescues all hostages, a secret room full of lives and bonuses is revealed toward the end of the game.

-Players can score additional points by shooting enemies in the head and by rescuing hostages.
+Players can score additional points by shooting enemies in the head, rescuing hostages and finding hidden items.